4th-earth/site-fourth-earth/content/raw.md

 - Batteries MUST have multiple ways to recharge.
 	- Some recharging methods SHOULD be player initiated (sleep, for example).
 	- The implementation SHOULD favor a "both ways" approach; if Batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
-- Batteries MUST NOT be negative.
+- Batteries MUST NOT be a negative number.
 - The number of Batteries SHOULD be kept to a minimum to reduce administrative overhead and maintain tension.
-- Each Battery SHOULD have the same maximum number of Battery Points for each Battery.
+- Each Battery SHOULD have the same maximum number of Battery Points.
 - Battery Points MAY be used to reduce [Difficulty Ratings](#difficulty-rating); we RECOMMEND reducing Difficulty Rating 1 level for each Battery Point spent.

 ## Characters